 On Windows 10, User Account Control (UAC) is a security feature that blocks apps from making unwanted system changes, helps users to prevent accidental settings changes, and stops malware from getting into your system without your knowledge.

-If you want to make changes, or disable UAC completely, Windows 10 offers the necessary settings to prevent the User Access Control dialog from appearing every time a task needs elevation.
+If you want to make changes or disable UAC completely, Windows 10 offers the necessary settings to prevent the User Access Control dialog from appearing every time a task needs elevation.

-How to change UAC settings on Windows 10
+Change UAC settings on Windows 10

-- Open Control Panel.
+Open Control Panel.

-- Click on System and Security.
+Click on System and Security.

-- Click the Change User Account Control settings link.
+Click the “Change User Account Control settings” option.

 On a Standard user account, you’ll see the four levels, but you can only change two of them:

-- Always notify me when: This is the default option on every standard user account, and it pops the UAC dialog when apps try to install another software or make changes to the system, and when you try to change settings.
+- Always notify me when: This is the default option on every standard user account, and it pops the UAC dialog when apps try to install another software or make changes to the system and when you try to change settings.

-- Notify me only when apps try to make changes to my computer (don’t dim my desktop) and Never notify me when (which disables UAC), are not options that can be configured on a Standard account.
+- Notify me only when apps try to make changes to my computer (don’t dim my desktop), and Never notify me when (which disables UAC) are not options that can be configured on a Standard account.

 On an Administrator user account, you’ll see the four levels, and you can select any one of them:

-- Always notify me when: This option pops the UAC dialog when apps try to install another software or make changes to the system, and when you try to change settings.
+- Always notify me when: This option pops the UAC dialog when apps try to install another software or make changes to the system and when you try to change settings.

 - Notify me only when apps try to make changes to my computer: This is the default level for every administrator account, and it doesn’t notify you when making settings changes.

-- Notify me only when apps try to make changes to my computer (do not dim my desktop): Using this option you won’t get notifications when making changes, but with the difference that you can still have access to the desktop to continue working on other tasks.
+- Notify me only when apps try to make changes to my computer (do not dim my desktop): Using this option, you won’t get notifications when making changes, but with the difference that you can still have access to the desktop to continue working on other tasks.

 - Never notify me when: This option disables UAC completely on Windows 10.